Murder on the Dancefloor: Chart performance

 The song is Ellis-Bextor's greatest hit internationally, reaching the top 10 in several European countries, Australia, New Zealand, and Canada, as well as on the US Billboard Maxi-Singles Sales chart.
 In the UK it peaked at number two and spent 13 weeks in the top 40.
 Since its release, it has accumulated one million chart units and 71 million combined audio and video streams in the UK.
-It was a hit in Australia, peaking at number three, staying in the top 50 for 20 weeks, being accredited platinum by Australian Recording Industry Association (ARIA), and becoming the 12th-highest-selling single of 2002.
+It was a hit in Australia, peaking at number three, staying in the top 50 for 20 weeks, being accredited platinum by the Australian Recording Industry Association (ARIA), and becoming the 12th-highest-selling single of 2002.

-After appearing in the film Saltburn, the song gained new popularity and re-entered the UK Dance Singles Chart, reaching number one on the chart dated 18 January 2024.
-The same week, it re-peaked at number two on the UK Singles Chart.
+After appearing in the film Saltburn (2023), the song gained new popularity and re-entered the UK Dance Singles Chart, reaching number one on the chart dated 18 January 2024.
+The same week, it re-peaked at number two on the UK singles chart.
 It entered the US Billboard Hot 100 at number 98 on the chart dated 13 January 2024, making it Ellis-Bextor's first song to chart on the Hot 100, before peaking at number 51 three weeks later.
 Commenting on the song's new popularity as a result of its use in the film, Ellis-Bextor was quoted as saying, "It actually feels really magical.
 And if I'm honest, I don't think I've completely processed it really...It's extraordinary.
 It's a song I've been singing for over 20 years, I still love singing it.
 I love the way people react when I do it live.
 But for new people to be discovering it, for it to be making new memories with people is kind of beautiful".
 In February, a cover performed by Royel Otis on Triple J's Like a Version charted in the ARIA Top 50 Singles and the Official New Zealand Music Chart.